The Big Fat Lie Exposed!

 - For deep-frying, when high heat is used, use saturated fats instead of polyunsaturated fats.
 Saturated fats include coconut and palm oil.
 Most people today use polyunsaturated fats such as sunflower seed oil and these are bad because when they are placed under high heat, their structure is modified and they become carcinogenic.
 Shortening, a form of polyunsaturated fats that have been hydrogenised and transformed into a new kind of fat called trans-fats should also be avoided due to its carcinogenic and atherosclerosis generation properties.

 - For low to medium heat stir-frying, use olive oil.
-Do not use under a high heat environment.
+Do not use under a high heat environment if you want to fight and win against the big fat lie.

 - It is very important to avoid hydrogenated polyunsaturated fats (also called trans-fat) such as shortening and stick margarine.
 These fats are often present in cookies and French fries.
 They are carcinogenic.
 Most deep fried foods uses trans-fat and therefore should be avoided.